IslamKhSh/Xdimen/README.md

 <details>
 <summary><b>designWidth</b></summary>

 The value of screen width of your design in `dp` unit.
-It will be used with `designDpi` to calculate the relativeDesignWidth (width realtive to main denisity `mdpi`) an then calculate a scaling factor for every screen sidth in `targetDevicesWidth`.
+It will be used with `designDpi` to calculate the relativeDesignWidth (width relative to main density `mdpi`) and then calculate a scaling factor for every screen width in `targetDevicesWidth`.

-> If your design is in `px` set its width in this proprty and set `designDpi` to be `mdpi` as in mdpi 1px = 1dp.
+> If your design is in `px` set its width in this property and set `designDpi` to be `mdpi` as in mdpi 1px = 1dp.

-> No default value because it's reuired and must be configured.
+> No default value because it's required and must be configured.
 </details>

 <details>
 <summary><b>designDpi</b></summary>

 The design screen density (dot per inch) [see more](https://developer.android.com/training/multiscreen/screendensities).
 This will be used to with `designWidth` to calculate the relativeDesignWidth.

 > Default value is: **mdpi**

-> Predefined densities: for every density in [common densities](https://developer.android.com/training/multiscreen/screendensities#TaskProvideAltBmp) there's a mthod with its name ( `ldpi()`, `mdpi()`, `hdpi()`, ... etc), Also there's a method to set custom density `dpi(value)`.
+> Predefined densities: for every density in [common densities](https://developer.android.com/training/multiscreen/screendensities#TaskProvideAltBmp) there's a method with its name ( `ldpi()`, `mdpi()`, `hdpi()`, ... etc), Also there's a method to set custom density `dpi(value)`.
 </details>

 <details>
 <summary><b>targetDevicesWidth</b></summary>

 The width of screens of devices which you target.
-For every width in this list an alternative resource will be generated with scalled dimens.
+For every width in this list an alternative resource will be generated with scaled dimens.

 ex: if list is [350, 400] then

   ```
   ...
  -> values